 Writer

-My writing is regularly published in both mainstream media as well as literary and boutique publications.
-I cover a wide range of topics like art, literature, food, multilingualism, ethics, social history, migration, multiculturalism, travel and Vietnamese diaspora.
-Lately I’ve been venturing into more screen-based writing work; this includes being a storyliner on The Heights and contributing to two other scripted series in development.
-I received significant funding to work on an original mainstage play which will likely premiere in 2027.
+My writing is regularly published in mainstream media outlets as well as literary and boutique publications.
+A few years ago I started venturing into screen-based writing work; this included being a storyliner on The Heights and contributing to two other scripted series in development.
+I received significant funding from Create NSW and Creative Australia to work on an original mainstage play, which I'm currently in the middle of revising.

 Editor

-I have worked as an editor in a range of professional settings, including at the ABC, where I was Editor of ABC Pool.
-These days my editing work is more literary in nature: I co-edited the Vietnam Showcase on Kill Your Darlings and am a contributing editor to diaCRITICS, the online journal of the Diasporic Vietnamese Artists Network.
+I've worked as an editor in a range of professional settings, including at the ABC, where I was Editor of ABC Pool.
+These days my editing work is more literary in nature: I co-edited the Vietnam Showcase on Kill Your Darlings and I'm a contributing editor to diaCRITICS, the online journal of the Diasporic Vietnamese Artists Network.
+I'm currently a freelance editor for the Asian Forum of Parliamentarians on Population and Development.

 Producer

-My producing work focuses on documentary for audio and screen, as well as events.
-In the past, my radio producing has primarily been for ABC Radio National, including an award-winning five-part series on multilingualism called Tongue Tied and Fluent (2019) and more recently an SBS podcast series, My Bilingual Family (2022).
+My producing work focuses on events as well as documentary for audio and screen.
+For radio, this producing has primarily been for ABC Radio National, including an award-winning five-part series on multilingualism called Tongue Tied and Fluent (2019) and two full-length features for radio, The Lost Cinema of Tan Hiep (2017) and Saigon's Wartime Beat (2012).
+Most recently, I co-produced the SBS podcast series, My Bilingual Family (2022).
 My first co-produced short documentary, connectIRL, premiered at the Sydney Opera House’s Antidote Festival in 2019.

 Scholar

 My academic qualifications include undergraduate degrees in psychology and linguistics, and a major in history and philosophy of science.
 I have masters degrees in both public health and bioethics.
-I’m currently completing a PhD at the Australian Institute of Health Innovation where my focus is on women’s experiences of gestational diabetes and how online support groups intersect with formal healthcare.
+I recently completed a PhD at the Australian Institute of Health Innovation on women’s experiences of gestational diabetes and how online support groups intersect with formal healthcare.

 Curator

-My curation practice for more than a decade has been primarily focused on talks.
-I've branched out to exhibitions as well, beginning in 2019 when I curated an exhibition of Vietnamese traditional art for the State Library of NSW following on from my research into the archive donated by Len Fox and Mona Brand at the Mitchell Library.
-I recently curated MÌNH at Fairfield City Museum & Gallery.
+My curation practice for more than a decade has been primarily focused on talks, including live interviews and panels.
+I've also branched out to exhibitions, beginning in 2019 when I curated an exhibition of Vietnamese traditional art for the State Library of NSW following on from my research into the archives of Len Fox and Mona Brand at the Mitchell Library.
+I curated MÌNH at Fairfield City Museum & Gallery in 2023.

 Communications consultant